OlofHarrysson/sticker/markdown/installation.md

 ### Setup Google Cloud Storage
 Googles **SpeechToText** service requires the sound file to be uploaded to Google's cloud storage.
 1. Go to [https://console.cloud.google.com/storage/](https://console.cloud.google.com/storage/)
-2. Create a new bucket and remember the name.
+2. Create a new bucket and **remember the name**.
 Use the default settings for the options.

 ### Enable the Speech to Text API
 1. Go to [https://console.cloud.google.com/apis/library/speech.googleapis.com](https://console.cloud.google.com/apis/library/speech.googleapis.com).